 A consent under section 42 of the Act is required for the use of any equipment capable of detecting metal within a scheduled area.

 This includes metal detecting, magnetometry, gradiometry and ground penetrating radar surveys.

 (3) Class Consent

 Some types of works do not require scheduled monument consent as they are deemed to have consent, under the terms of the Ancient Monuments (Class Consents) (Scotland) Order 1996 (‘the Class Consents Order’).
 Works covered under class consent include some types of ploughing, emergency works and works carried out as part of a management agreement or ancient monuments grant programme.

-If you are unsure whether the works you are planning require consent, please contact Historic Scotland for advice.
-Specific advice on the requirements for consent for survey works can be viewed here <insert link to ‘survey works and consent’.
+If you are unsure whether the works you are planning require consent, please contact Historic Environment Scotland for advice.
+Read specific advice on the requirements for consent for survey works

 Some monuments are both scheduled and listed.
 Where this is the case only scheduled monument consent is required for any works and the relevant parts of the listed buildings legislation are disapplied.

 Scheduled monument consent is separate from the statutory planning process.
 It may run in parallel in cases where planning permission is also required, and such cases are normally dealt with most effectively if applications for planning permission and scheduled monument consent are prepared at the same time.
 T